A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Male:

-- Male vs. male conflict in Doberman dogs exists.
+• Male vs. male conflict exists in Doberman dogs.

-- Other than the dominance issue, the male Dobermans are sociable creatures.
+• Other than the dominance issue, male Dobermans are sociable creatures.
 They relish the company of other male dogs.

 Female:

-- Female Dobermans don’t fare with not known dogs easily.
+• Female Dobermans don’t fare with known dogs easily.

-- Like male Dobermans, they don’t get into dominant conflicts.
-But if they start a fight with another female, it would be severe.
+• Like male Dobermans, they don’t get into dominant conflicts.
+But it would be severe if they started a fight with another female.

 If you ask to recommend only one gender as the best family companion in male vs. female Doberman, it would be a BIG challenge.

 Both genders are great family pets.
 The best choice is the gender that suits your lifestyle.
-However, below is my observation on both genders as family pets.
+However, below is my observation of both genders as family pets.

 Male:

-- But they can be a little risky with smaller children.
-If you can supervise them when with the children, no issue, they’ll be amazing pets.
+• But they can be a little risky with smaller children.
+If you can supervise them with the children, there is no issue; they’ll be amazing pets.

 Female:

-- A female Doberman is ideal if you have small children.
+• A female Doberman is ideal if you have older children.

-Pro tip: If you want to keep more than one Dobie at your home, try going for opposite genders or neuter them.
-Another way is to keep the dogs with a significant age gap.
+Pro tip: If you want to keep more than one Dobie at your home, try going for opposite genders or neutering them.
+Another way is to keep dogs at a significant age gap.

 Potential Health Issues

 The normal lifespan of a Doberman is 10 – 13 years.
-But during their lifetime, Dobermans may face many health risks, just like any other dog breed would.
+But Dobermans may face many health risks during their lifetime, just like any other dog breed would.

-We see major health issues like Wobbler syndrome, bloating, Hepatitis, and Von Willebrand Disease (VWD) – in which blood doesn’t clot properly, affecting male and female Doberman equally.
+We see major health issues like Wobbler syndrome, bloating, Hip dysplasia, Hepatitis, and Von Willebrand Disease (VWD) – in which blood doesn’t clot properly, affecting male and female Dobermans equally.

 However, there are some exceptions.
 How do these other health hazards affect the Dobies concerning their gender?
 Let’s see.